mbillingr/raytracing/README.md

 # The Ray Tracer Challenge

 This repository contains my two implementations of [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge).
 One of the implementations was written in Scheme (portable R7RS) to test the Scheme interpreter I am working on.
-The other implementation was written in Rust, whose superior performance allowed me to implement a few additional features.
+The other implementation was written in Rust, whose superior performance allowed me to play with a few additional features.

 # Features of the Rust implementation